-Students in good academic standing in the previous academic year who have attempted between 18-30 credit hours, and whose current annual grade point averii.
-Requirements for Deferred Dismissal iii.
-Requirements to Proceed into Second Semester

-- age is 1.0 through 1.5 inclusive, will be placed on deferred dismissal. - Students on academic probation during the current academic year who have atempted between 18-30 credit hours, and whose annual grade point average is 1.8 or 1.9, will be placed on deferred dismissal.
+- Students in good academic standing in the previous academic year who have attempted between 18-30 credit hours, and whose current annual grade point average is 1.0 through 1.5 inclusive, will be placed on deferred dismissal. - Students on academic probation during the current academic year who have atempted between 18-30 credit hours, and whose annual grade point average is 1.8 or 1.9, will be placed on deferred dismissal.